 The bill amends Kansas law to update the annual license fees for electric and electric hybrid vehicles, as well as electric motorcycles.
 It increases the annual fees for electric hybrid vehicles from $50 to $100 and for all-electric vehicles from $100 to $165, while introducing a new fee of $30 for all-electric motorcycles.
 The collected fees will be allocated to the state highway fund and the special city and county highway fund.
 Additionally, the bill repeals outdated sections of K.S.A.
 8-143 and K.S.A.
 2024 Supp.
 8-145 that previously outlined the old fee structures, aiming to modernize the registration fee system in response to the growing prevalence of electric vehicles.

-Moreover, the bill introduces a multi-year registration option for trailers, semitrailers, and pole trailers exceeding 12,000 pounds, allowing for a five-year registration period at a fee that is five times the annual rate.
+Moreover, the bill introduces a multi-year registration option for trailers, semitrailers, and pole trailers exceeding 12,000 pounds, allowing for a five-year registration upon payment of a fee that is five times the annual rate.
 It specifies that if the title is transferred, the registration will expire, and the license plate must be returned.
-Owners can also apply for a refund of the registration fee for the remaining years if the trailer is sold or disposed of.
-The bill further clarifies that all fees must be paid to the division of vehicles, a contractor, or the county treasurer, establishes a special fund for administrative costs, and sets an effective date of January 1, 2026, for the new provisions.
+The bill also clarifies that all fees must be paid to the division of vehicles, a contractor, or the county treasurer, and establishes a special fund for administrative costs.
+Certain existing statutes are repealed, and the new provisions will take effect on January 1, 2026.

 Statutes affected: